At a Glance: Best 1-4x Scopes

 - Last but not least, one reason to buy a low magnification scope is that magnification will not solve all your problems when shooting and hunting.
 You might think that getting a higher power scope will allow you to see your target clearly.
 You also need good glass that provides you with a crisp and clear picture.
 Having a low power scope with good glass is always better than high magnification with so-so glass.
 Please remember that when you are choosing your 1-4x scope.
 Also remember that equipment is never a substitute for skill.

-How to Choose the Best 1-4x Scopes for AR 15 Rifles
+Choosing the Best 1-4x Scope for AR-15 Rifles

-- Are you looking for versatility because you mostly shoot close and medium range?
+- versatility because you mostly shoot close and medium-range

-- Do you hunt a lot and need a lightweight mid-range scope?
+- hunting and need a lightweight mid-range scope

 There are many more questions you could ask yourself to find your main use cases.
 However, as a general rule you can follow these points when choosing the best 1-4x scope for your AR 15 rifle: